ricklove/GreekBibleApp/www/Notes/WorkHours.md

 - Modify Feature tests to share a context
 - Implement 002 - Choose Passage - Simple Scenario
 - Fix major Bug in choose passage implementation

+### V2 H8

+#### What is the most important thing I can accomplish in this hour for this app?

+So that I can ensure the program is highest quality,
+I should ensure all the feature tests are passing 100%

+#### Completed

+- Complete 002 - Choose Passage feature tests
+- Enable calling of a step from within another step